Technological and industrial history of China: Early PRC

 Through the campaigns of the Great Leap Forward, the Third Front, and the Cultural Revolution, Mao advocated for a method of socialist industrialization which differed from the Soviet model.
 Although development in these eras continued to focus on heavy industry, unlike the First Five-Year Plan period, these later periods had a greater focus on decentralization of SOEs and regional projects.

 Reform

 Deng Xiaoping emphasized the Four Modernizations as part of China's Reform and Opening Up.
 Improved relationships with the capitalist countries, which began during the later Mao Zedong period and continued during Deng's leadership, along with the policymakers' perceptions of economic stagnation, prompted China to move further from the then-conventional approach to socialist industrialization.

 During Reform and Opening Up, China's focus shifted from the development of heavy industry to a focus on light industry.
 In the 1980s, China developed into a major source of low-priced manufactured products.

-In the 1980s large-scale, centrally controlled plants dominated manufacturing.
-These large plants were supplemented with many small-scale town and township enterprises, which accounted for significant percentages of national output of coal, construction materials, and leather products.

 After the 1993 resolution on the socialist market economy, private industry began to develop quickly in east China and south China.